gatsbyjs/gatsby/README.md

 ## 🚀 Get Up and Running in 5 Minutes

-You can get a new Gatsby site up and running on your local dev environment in 5 minutes with these four steps:
+You can get a new Gatsby site up and running on your local dev environment in less than 5 minutes with these four steps:

 1. **Install the Gatsby CLI.**